IntentDev/PluginBuilder/README.md

 PluginBuilder is a development tool designed to accelerate the process of building, developing, and compiling plugins for TouchDesigner from within TouchDesigner.
 It facilitates real-time, script-like editing of plugins by leveraging CMake and Ninja for rapid compilation.
 The system automatically recompiles and reloads the plugin upon any source changes, with extremely fast build times that typically run under a second.

+The build and compile processes are non-blocking, allowing TouchDesigner to run without any major stalls.
+The initial build (triggered by Create Plugin) is usually the longest where subsequent updates are completed in less than a second with minimal frame drops, depending on the caching and the scope of changes.

 ## Requirements

 - **TouchDesigner**: Version 2023.11600 or newer, with a commercial or pro license.